Subalgebras of simple AF-algebras: The classification theorem

 Let $T = \bigcap_{a \in \mathcal{G}} \{ n \geq 1 : |\tau_B (\varphi(a)) - \tau_A(a)| < \delta \}$ and note that $T \in \omega$ since $\tau_{B_\omega} \varphi = \tau_A$.
 Now, $S \cap T \in \omega$, and in particular, $S \cap T \neq \emptyset$.
 Fix $n \in S \cap T$ and define $\varphi = \varphi_n$. \end{proof}

-\begin{lemma} Suppose $A$ is a separable, unital, exact C*-algebra satisfying the UCT and $B$ is a simple, unital, $\mathcal{Q}$-stable C*-algebra with unique trace $\tau_B$ such that every quasitrace on $B$ is a trace and $K_1(B) = 0$.
+\begin{lemma} Suppose $A$ is a separable, unital, exact $C^*$-algebra satisfying the UCT and $B$ is a simple, unital, $\mathcal{Q}$-stable $C^*$-algebra with a unique trace $\tau_B$ such that every quasitrace on $B$ is a trace and $K_1(B) = 0$.

 For any faithful trace $\tau_A$ on $A$, finite set $\mathcal{F} \subseteq A$, and $\varepsilon > 0$, there is a $K_0$-triple $(\mathcal{G}, \delta, \mathcal{P})$ for $A$ such that if $\varphi, \psi : A \rightarrow B$ are unital, completely positive, nuclear, $(\mathcal{G}, \delta)$-multiplicative maps with $\varphi_\#(p) = \psi_\#(p)$, $|\tau_B(\varphi(a)) - \tau_A(a)| < \delta$, and $|\tau_B(\psi(a)) - \tau_A(a)| < \delta$ for all $a \in \mathcal{G}$ and $p \in \mathcal{P}$, then there is a unitary $u \in B$ such that